Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experimental setup

 where $S$ is an affine map used to standardize the input domain: specifically, $S(x) = Ax + b$ where $A$ is a diagonal matrix and $b$ is a vector, both chosen so that the image of $X$ under $S$ is $[0,1]^d$.

-\paragraph{Objective functions: empirical.} We now detail the empirical objective functions.
+\paragraph*{Objective functions: empirical.} We now detail the empirical objective functions.

 \emph{Pest Control ($d = 25$).} The pest control problem, as described in \textcite{oh2019combinatorial} aims to minimize the spread of pests as well as the costs of prevention treatment.
 We adopt the experiment setup from \textcite{li2023study}, framing this as a categorical optimization problem with 25 variables, each representing a stage of intervention with 5 values reflecting different treatments.
 The objective function combines the spread of pests and the costs of prevention.

 In our cost-aware experiment, we use the cost of prevention as the cost function.
 This can be computed in an automatically-differentiable manner, thus this problem is a known-cost problem.

 \emph{Lunar Lander ($d = 12$).} Following the setup in \textcite{eriksson2019scalable}, we consider a reinforcement learning problem optimizing a controller for the lunar lander as implemented in OpenAI Gym, which includes 12 continuous input dimensions for engine throttle adjustments.
 The state space captures the lander's position, angle, time derivatives, and leg contact status.
 The controller's actions allow for directional booster firings or inaction.
 The objective is to maximize the average final reward over 50 randomly generated environments.

 For cost-aware experimentation, we choose the cost to be the average number of simulation time steps, assuming batch processing in groups of 16.
 This assumption is based on the implementation found in the code associated with \textcite{li2023study}.
-Note that this objective involves the number of actual simulation steps used, and is therefore not automatically-differentiable: and we thus consider this problem to be an unknown-cost problem.
+Note that this objective involves the number of actual simulation steps used, and is therefore not automatically-differentiable: we thus consider this problem to be an unknown-cost problem.

+\emph{Robot Pushing ($d = 14$).} In this work, we adapt one of the three versions of the robot pushing problem designed by \textcite{wang2017max}, where two robots work to push two objects to their specified targets.
+The problem's complexity is captured through 14 control parameters, including each robot's initial placement and motion settings.
+The objective minimizes the sum of the distances from the final position of each object to its respective target.